 Store closing.
-Store closing expense was \$0.5 million for the thirteen weeks ended April 4, 2009 and consisted primarily of lease termination charges related to the closure of the Friends 2B Made concept.
+Store closing expense was \$0.7 million for the twenty-six weeks ended July 4, 2009 and consisted primarily of lease termination charges and construction costs required to reformat locations for return to the landlord related to the closure of the Friends 2B Made concept.